-An advanced university degree (Master's degree or equivalent) in business administration, accounting, finance, education or related field area is required for positions in the Professional and Higher category.
-A first-level university degree in combination with qualifying years of relevant experience may be accepted in lieu of the advanced university degree.
+The United Nations fosters gender equality and encourages applications from suitably qualified and experienced women across the full range of career opportunities particularly in the more "non-traditional" field careers such as Aviation, Logistics or Engineering.
+Education An advanced university degree (Master's degree or equivalent) in business administration, public administration, commerce, engineering, law or a related field area is required for positions in the Professional and Higher category.
+A first-level university degree in combination with two years of relevant experience may be accepted in lieu of the advanced university degree.
 For positions in the Field Service category, a High School or equivalent diploma is required.
-Technical or vocational certificate in human resources management, administration or related area is required in addition to the specified experience.
+A technical or vocational certificate in contract law, guality management, and/or logistics management or related area is required in addition to the specified experience.
 English and French are the working languages of the United Nations.
 Knowledge of a second official UN language is an advantage.

-There are various career opportunities related to Finance, such as the following:
+There are various career opportunities related to Procurement, such as the following:

+- Chief Administrative Services

+- Contract Management Officer

+- Administrative Officer